lidiaxp/plannie/README.md

 - **self.zobs**: define all Z nodes

 To use external maps:
-- **houseExop maps**: run readFromHouseExpo function in ```helper/ocupancyGridMap.py``` (defining the json file form houseExpo) and import the return in the ambiente.py file
+- **houseExpo maps**: run readFromHouseExpo function in ```helper/ocupancyGridMap.py``` (defining the json file form houseExpo) and import the return in the ambiente.py file
 - **Videogame maps**: run readFromWarframe function in ```helper/ocupancyGridMap.py``` and import the return in the ambiente.py file

 To create your own maps:

-- **2D indoor**: ```python3 helper/createScenario/createScenario.py``` and draw your scenario, when the pointer out from the screen the x and y nodes will be showed in the terminal.
+- **2D indoor**: ```python3 helper/createScenario/createScenario.py``` and draw your scenario, when the pointer out from the screen the x and y nodes will be showed in the terminal
 - **2D/3D indoor**: the file ```helper/createScenario/caixas.py``` will export, in a .txt, all models to be used in a .world file (from gazebo) to build the environment.
-The sctructure is the same of 3D environment in ```3D/helper/ambiente.py```.
+The sctructure is the same of 3D environment in ```3D/helper/ambiente.py```
 - **Forests**: the file ```helper/createScenario/createGazeboModel.py``` export a .world to be used in Gazebo simulator.
-The variable size1 and size2 define the size of the forest, sapce is the spacing between the trees, beta is the forest density.
+The variable size1 and size2 define the size of the forest, space is the spacing between the trees, beta is the forest density.
 It is possible to add gaps with the function createClareira (example next to line 300).
-The alpha variable represents the gaps density.
+The alpha variable represents the gaps density

 ## Extra Features